Sonoma County AVA

 about this subregion

-Nestled in the heart of California's wine country, the Sonoma County American Viticultural Area (AVA) is a captivating tapestry of diverse microclimates, breathtaking landscapes, and exceptional vineyards.
+Nestled in the heart of California's wine country, northwest of Solano County, the Sonoma County AVA is a captivating tapestry of diverse microclimates, breathtaking landscapes, and exceptional vineyards.
 Situated to the west of Napa Valley, Sonoma County boasts a winegrowing environment shaped by the cooling influence of the nearby Pacific Ocean, resulting in a patchwork of appellations with distinct terroirs.

 Sonoma County's enviable climatic diversity allows for the cultivation of an impressive array of grape varieties.
 Among the standout grapes are Chardonnay and Pinot Noir, celebrated in the cooler regions like the Russian River Valley and Sonoma Coast.
 Meanwhile, the warmer Alexander Valley is renowned for producing robust Cabernet Sauvignon and Merlot.
 Zinfandel thrives in Dry Creek Valley's sun-drenched vineyards, and Sonoma Valley's broad spectrum of soils nurtures everything from Sauvignon Blanc to Syrah.